Overview

 100%

 Students felt overwhelmed during high-school.
-Most of those students had no tangible way to solve their stresses and anxiety
+Most of those students had no way to ease their stressors and anxiety

 65%

-Students had never utilized or even heard of our school counsellors so that they can access mental health resources
+Students had never utilized / heard of our existing school counsellors to access mental health resources

 80%

-Students would like privacy when expressing their concerns and problems to a counsellor.
+Students preffered privacy over expressing their concerns and problems to a counsellor at school

 Insights